outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 Women tend to be the primary caregivers and many other people have critical time commitments outside of work.
 During the hiring process, they may not only be holding down their current job but looking after others, working a second job and so on.
 To maximise the chances of not just attracting those with the privilege of time on their hands we need to respect these time commitments of others.

-We should avoid the opposite end of the scale where the entire interview is only a 45 min chat with the CTO because the applicant doesn't get time to meet the team or answer their questions about the business.
+We should avoid the opposite end of the scale where the entire interview is only a 45 min chat with the CTO.
+This disadvantages the applicant in the long term, because they don’t get time to meet the team or have their questions about the business answered in any detail.

 Be transparent about the process so that applicants know exactly what they are getting into and if they can dedicate the time to it.

 ### Challenge Yourself
 Use your new job requirements list to come up with the lightest possible process that directly addresses these and whether a applicant fits the bill or not.
 Keep the entire interview process under 3 hours maximum as a general rule.
 Publish this on your careers page transparently.

-Ensure the process gives the applicant exposure to members of the team they will be working with _as early as possible_ so they can get answers to any questions they have and put any concerns to rest before you use it any more of their time.
+Ensure the process gives the applicant exposure to members of the team they will be working with _as early as possible_ so they can get answers to any questions they have and put any concerns to rest before you use up any more of their time.

 It's critical that the interview process and the questions are _exactly the same_ for each and every person in the pipeline.
-This removes as much bias as possible and veering into the territory of off-topic discussions based on the interviewer’s likes and dislikes.
+This removes as much bias as possible and avoids veering into the territory of off-topic discussions based on the interviewer’s likes and dislikes.
 > Use structured interview tactics such as questions focussed on skills and abilities sought after.
 Ask everyone the same questions in the same order. - Better Allies Approach to Hiring

 ## Elitist Hiring Says: Code Tests Ensure Quality